|City of Philadelphia Office of Human Resources|

 5.156 - MANDATORY DEMOTION OF EMPLOYEES WHO DID NOT MEET ALL REQUIREMENTS.
 If it is determined that an employee who received In-Position Promotion was not eligible for such promotion because he or she did not satisfy all of the required conditions, the employee will be demoted to his or her former class, pay range and pay step retroactive to the date of promotion.
 Any salary increase received by the employee will be deducted from the employee's pay in an amount which shall not exceed 10% of the employee's gross pay until the amount is reimbursed to the City.
 The amount to be reimbursed shall be limited to the salary increase received by the employee from the date that the employee received the promotion to the date that the employee was demoted, not to exceed a period of one year.
 If the employee separates from active service with the City, regardless of reason, before the salary increase is fully reimbursed to the City, the remaining amount of reimbursement owed to the City will be deducted from any terminal pay otherwise payable to the employee, including final wages owed.

-District Council 47.In-Place Promotions through a Career Advancement Series of Classes for the District Council 47 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.
+District Council 47.In-Position Promotions for the District Council 47 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.

-District Council 33.In-Position Promotions through a Career Advancement Series of Classes for the District Council 33 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.
+District Council 33.In-Position Promotions for the District Council 33 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.

 Philadelphia Civil Service Regulations